spatialillusions/milsymbol/docs/readme.md

 ## MS.setMarkerParts

-TODO might be name change
+TODO might be name change (setSymbolParts would make more sense)

 ## MS.setStandard(standard)